-NOTE: Review Section 01 33 00 SUBMITTAL PROCEDURES (or the particular specification section for submittal procedures in this project) to ensure specific quantities and formats of submittals are included as desired.
-Coordinate with the DFPE and Contracting Officer on required quantities and formats to be provided.
+NOTE: Review Section 01 33 00 SUBMITTAL PROCEDURES (or the particular specification section for submittal procedures in this project) to ensure specific quantities and formats of submittals are specific quantities and formats of submittals are included as desired.
+Coordinate with DFPE and Contracting Officer on required quantities and formats to be provided.